aloethere/EP1000/docs/project.md

 ###Plates
 Initially I plan to make the housing out of laser cuts, however my design falls short for the whole unit to stand up.
-So I only use the plates to fit them left and right.
-I also created a few 3D components to fix my mistake.
+I created a new one with laser cutting too after carefully measuring the longest end when the whell is spinning.
 ###House
 After assembling the Flaps, spools and wheel together, I measured the whole unit and 3D design a house so that my counter can stand on its own.
 There are some

 ### Arduino wiring and Code
 The wiring is very simple for this project.
 When I upload the code, I should be able to control the servo motor forward by pressing the Blue button.
 And stops when I pressed the red button.

-## Testing